 Should the diner have to be the one to subsidise a workers wage?
 American employment law is pretty awful (no compulsory 4 week paid holiday in America for workers and bugger all free healthcare!) so most waiters and waitresses depend on tips to survive.
 It’s not their fault.
 Just the system.
 But what amount?
 10% used to be the norm.
 Then 15%.
 Now, 20%.
 I even had one waitress say 25% should be the minimum.
 Yikes.

 Most Europeans do not understand Americans love of the gun.
 It seems really strange that it’s a right to own one.
 Many arguments have occurred between Europeans and Americans over this issue.
 I just remembered the first time my mouth dropped when I was given a huge elephant-sized gun as a welcome gift to moving to America.
 Needless to say I didn’t keep it.

 I’m including this because I am writing this article in a coffee shop and a kindly English friend heard what I was writing about and said “Mention they can never make decent tea!”.
 So true.
 How can you NOT make a decent cuppa?
 America might be the king of coffee but tea making is not their strongest point.
-Some even put the water in BEFORE the tea-bag!
+Some even put the milk in WITH the tea-bag still in the cup!
 God help us all.